supertestnet/zaplocker/README.md

 - Zaplocker is free and open source software.
 You can run it yourself to provide users of your service with a lightning address without taking custody of user funds.
 The zaplocker name as well as the software is fully released into the public domain, with no rights reserved.
 If you're a developer, go hog wild!
 Make it your own!
 Do it your way, with your own spin, on your own server!
 - Zaplocker supports zaps.
 If you add your zaplocker address to your nostr account, people can zap you on nostr-based social networks.
 Zaplocker sends out a zap receipt when a lightning payment goes into a pending state, and zappy apps can detect this receipt to show a green checkmark to their users -- without waiting for the recipient to come online and settle the payment.

-# Man in the middle
+# Fixing the man in the middle

 There is an attack that lightning address servers such as zaplocker can do to steal funds from a sender.
 Show the sender a lightning invoice where the *server* holds the keys instead of the recipient, then settle the sender's payment and never tell the intended recipient about it.
 Zaplocker proposes solving this problem by signing and broadcasting a bunch of nostr messages at various stages of a payment.
 This solution is only partially implemented in zaplocker.